Blonde (2022 film): Plot

-As a child, Norma Jeane Mortenson grew up being raised by her mentally unstable mother Gladys.
-On her seventh birthday in 1933, she is given a framed picture of a man Gladys claims is her father.
-Later that night, a fire breaks out in the Hollywood Hills, and Gladys drives Norma Jeane up there, claiming that her father lives there, but is forced to go back home at the orders of the police.
-An enraged Gladys tries to drown Norma Jeane in the bathtub when she asks about her father but lets her go.
+Six-year-old Norma Jeane Mortenson is raised by her mentally unstable mother, Gladys Pearl Baker.
+On her seventh birthday in 1933, Norma Jeane is given a framed picture of a man which Gladys claims was her father.
+Later that night, a fire breaks out in Hollywood Hills.
+Gladys attempts to drive Norma Jeane up there, saying that her friend who owns a fire proof mansion lives there.
+However, she is forced to go back at the orders of the police.
+Norma asks her mother why her father left them, which enraged Gladys, who starts to cry, shout and hit Norma.
+Back home, Gladys runs a bath and forces Norma to get in, despite her protests that its too hot.
+While giving Norma Jeane a bath, an enraged Gladys tries to drown her.
 Norma Jeane flees to the house of her neighbor, Miss Flynn, who promises she will be fine.
 Days later, Norma Jeane is sent to an orphanage while Gladys is admitted to a mental hospital, having been declared unfit to raise a child.

-In the 1940s, Norma Jeane becomes a pin-up model under the stage name "Marilyn Monroe", featuring on magazine covers and calendars.
-While trying to break into the acting world, she is raped by film studio president Mr. Z. In 1951, she auditions for the role of Nell in Don't Bother to Knock; the audition goes awry when Norma Jeane breaks down and leaves in tears, but she impresses the casting director enough to give her the part.
-As her acting career steadily rises, she meets Charles "Cass" Chaplin Jr. and Edward G. "Eddy" Robinson Jr., with whom she begins a polyamorous relationship.
+In the 1940s, Norma Jeane has become a pin-up model under the stage name "Marilyn Monroe," featuring on magazine covers and calendars.
+While trying to get a break into the acting world, she is raped by film studio president Mr. Z. In 1951, she auditions for the role of Nell in Don't Bother to Knock; the audition goes awry when she breaks down and leaves in tears, but impresses the casting director enough to give her the part.
+As her career steadily rises, she meets Charles "Cass" Chaplin Jr. and Edward G. "Eddy" Robinson Jr., and becomes a lover to both.
 Norma Jeane lands her breakout role in 1953 with Niagara, but after she is spotted in public with Cass and Eddy, her agent requests that she limit her appearances with them in public, which upsets her as she feels that her Marilyn persona is just a role and not her real self.

-Norma Jeane becomes pregnant by Cass, much to her delight, but eventually decides to obtain an abortion out of fear that the child might inherit Gladys' mental issues.
+Norma Jeane becomes pregnant by Cass, much to her delight, but decides to get an abortion out of fear of the child possibly inheriting her mother's mental issues.
 Cass supports her decision.
-On the day of the appointment, she changes her mind, but it is too late.
-Following the abortion, she breaks things off with Cass and Eddy.
+On the day of the appointment, she changes her mind, but her pleas to cancel the appointment are ignored.
+After, she breaks things off with Cass and Eddy.
 She later meets Joe DiMaggio, a retired athlete who sympathizes with her when she expresses her desire to leave Hollywood and become a more serious actress in New York City.
-As she films Gentlemen Prefer Blondes, she receives a letter from a man claiming to be her father.
-Norma Jeane feels disconnected from her onscreen performance at the film's premiere, saying it is not her.
+As Norma Jeane begins Gentlemen Prefer Blondes, she receives a letter from a man claiming to be her father.
+She feels disconnected from her onscreen performance at the film's premiere, saying it is not her.
 She returns to her hotel room, having been told that someone is waiting for her.
-Expecting it to be her father, she instead finds Joe, who proposes to her, which she accepts reluctantly.
+Expecting it to be her father, she instead finds DiMaggio, who proposes to her, which she accepts reluctantly.